 The UFMIP is an insurance policy collected upfront and helps the FHA build reserves for when they need to pay out on bad loans.

-Payment for UFMIP is due at closing and is equal to 1.75% of the loan value.
 You can pay the UFMIP in cash at closing, but most people finance the fee into their mortgage (meaning it doesn't come out of their pocket at closing).

 Here's an example.

 If you have a loan worth $375,000, your UFMIP would equal $6,562.50 (1.75% of $375,000).
-It would be due when you close the loan or financed back into the loan.
+It would be due when you close the loan or finance back into the loan.
+If you choose to finance the UFMIP, your total loan amount would be $381,562.50 ($375,000 + $6,562.50).

 2 - Annual Mortgage Insurance Premium (MIP)